GerganaTsirkova/Java-Script-Applications/MyExam/readMe.txt

+This project was my last exam.
+I was given the html and the css file and I had to make the functionality of the site for 6 hours.

 JS Apps Exam – Pet My Pet Single Page Application

 Using libraries like jQuery, Handlebars and Sammy is allowed but is not obligatory.
 You are assigned to implement a Web application (SPA) using HTML5, JavaScript, AJAX, REST and JSON with cloud-based backend (Kinvey).
 The app keeps users and pets.
 Users can register, login, logout , view a dashboard with all pets sorted by likes (a helper function will be given).
 They will also be able to view the pets by category, add a new pet, edit/delete their own pets, show other pets details and a section where they can view their own pets.